Frontier Savagery

 The West Aflame

-In 1754, war came to Pennsylvania when France and England engaged in another (final) struggle to control North America.
-All along the frontier, bands of Indians and their French allies raided farms and settlements, unleashing a wave of terror.
+In 1754, war reached Pennsylvania as France and England fought one last time to control North America.
+Along the frontier, groups of Indians and their French allies raided farms and settlements, causing a wave of terror.

-In 1756, the Girty family and many others, fearful of falling to the tomahawk, fled to the safety of Fort Granville, a small stockade some fifty miles northwest of Harrisburg.
-A mixed force of French troops and Native Americans, mostly Lenape warriors, attacked on 2 August.
-The garrison quickly surrendered, the fort was destroyed, and the Girty's and other settlers were taken captive.
-But before they trekked off to live with new masters, they were forced to watch their grandfather burn at the stake.
+In 1756, the Girty family and many others, afraid of falling prey to the tomahawk, fled to the safety of Fort Granville, a small stockade about fifty miles northwest of Harrisburg.
+A mixed force of French troops and Native Americans, mainly Lenape warriors, attacked on August 2.
+The garrison quickly surrendered; the fort was destroyed, and the Girtys and other settlers were taken captive.
+But before they were forced to move off to live with new masters, they had to watch as their grandfather was burned at the stake.

 Indian Life

-Simon was taken by the Delaware tribe but was later passed on to a band of Seneca, who marched him to the Ohio Territory, where they "adopted" the young man into the Seneca nation.
-As was often the case with white captives, Girty quickly took to life among the native tribes, learning their language and customs.
-He soon began to learn Iroquois and the nuances of tribal life and warfare.
+Simon was captured by the Delaware tribe but was later handed over to a band of Seneca, who marched him to the Ohio Territory, where they "adopted" the young man into the Seneca nation.
+As was often the case with white captives, Girty quickly adjusted to life among the native tribes, learning their language and customs.
+He soon began to learn Iroquois and the subtleties of tribal life and warfare.

 Frontier Freedom

-Girty was finally released at Fort Pitt in 1759, but by that time, he was fluent in the Seneca and Iroquois languages and well-versed in all aspects of tribal life and, most importantly, Indian warfare — a Seneca in all but skin color.
+Girty was finally released at Fort Pitt in 1759.
+By then, he had become fluent in the Seneca and Iroquois languages and was well-versed in all aspects of tribal life.
+And, most importantly, Indian warfare — a Seneca in all but skin color.

-Girty returned to his mother, where he lived as a struggling farmer.
-He also worked as an interpreter for fur traders trading with the Delaware Indians in western Pennsylvania.
-The British authorities also sought his skills and engaged him in negotiating treaties with the various tribes along the frontier.
+Girty returned to live with his mother and worked as a struggling farmer.
+He also served as an interpreter for fur traders dealing with the Delaware Indians in western Pennsylvania.
+The British authorities valued his skills and enlisted him to negotiate treaties with various tribes along the frontier.

-During Lord Dunmore's War against the Shawnee nation in 1774, Girty became an expert frontier scout.
-There, he became friends with Simon Kenton, a well-known frontier scout.
+During Lord Dunmore's War against the Shawnee Nation in 1774, Girty became a skilled frontier scout.
+There, he befriended Simon Kenton, a well-known frontiersman.

 War for Independence

-When war between Britain and her American colonies erupted in 1775, Simon sided with the patriot cause.
-General James Wood sent him back to the Ohio Territory, where he helped the American negotiations with the Shawnee, the Seneca, the Delaware, and the Wyandot.
+When war broke out between Britain and her American colonies in 1775, Simon supported the patriot cause.
+General James Wood sent him back to the Ohio Territory, where he helped with American negotiations with the Shawnee, Seneca, the Delaware, and the Wyandot.

 Troublemaker

-Military discipline did not sit well with Girty, who constantly got into trouble with the officers appointed over him.
-This came to a head in September 1777, when he was arrested and put up on treason charges when he was suspected of helping plan the seizure of Fort Pitt.
+Girty struggled with military discipline, often finding himself in trouble with the officers in charge.
+This issue reached a peak in September 1777, when he was arrested and accused of treason, as he was suspected of helping to plot the seizure of Fort Pitt.

-Local Loyalists planned to kill Fort Pitt's occupants before handing it to the British.
-Girty was acquitted, but the experience left him bitter, and he switched allegiance back to the crown.
-In March 1778, the frontiersman Girty, accompanied by his brothers James and George, quietly slipped out of the fort and traveled to Detroit, the main British base in the northwest.
+Local Loyalists plotted to kill the occupants of Fort Pitt before surrendering it to the British.
+Girty was acquitted, but the experience left him bitter, and he switched his allegiance back to the crown.
+In March 1778, the frontiersman Girty, along with his brothers James and George, quietly slipped out of the fort and traveled to Detroit, the main British base in the northwest.

 Indian Department

-There, British Lieutenant Governor Henry Hamilton recognized the need for Girty's skills as a linguist and frontiersman and ordered him to be attached to the Indian Department, where he quickly became notorious along the northwest frontier.
+There, British Lieutenant Governor Henry Hamilton recognized the need for Girty's skills as a linguist and frontiersman and ordered him to join the Indian Department, where he quickly gained notoriety across the northwest frontier.

 Backwoods Pirate

-From that time till the end of the war in 1783, Simon Girty beleaguered the Americans.
-His cultural and linguistic abilities enabled him to recruit many native tribes to the British cause and equally dissuaded them from supporting the Americans.
-He led or directed raids, ambushes, robberies, and outright massacres that made him the terror of the West.
-Terrified settlers began calling him The White Savage or The Great Renegade.
+From that time until the war ended in 1783, Simon Girty attacked the Americans.
+His cultural and language skills helped him recruit many native tribes to the British side and also kept them from supporting the Americans.
+He led or directed raids, ambushes, robberies, and outright massacres, becoming the terror of the West.
+Frightened settlers started calling him The White Savage or The Great Renegade.

 First Blood

-His real foray into mayhem began in 1779, when Girty, at the head of mixed bands of Loyalists and Indians, conducted several attacks that left the patriots reeling.
-He launched Indian war bands against the area around Fort Laurens, Ohio, where they massacred several patriot units.
-His 4 October 1779 ambush of an American column led by Colonel David Rogers was a master stroke against the cause that left fifty-seven militiamen dead while taking 600,000 Spanish Dollars.
+His true entry into chaos began in 1779 when Girty, leading mixed groups of Loyalists and Indians, carried out several attacks that left the patriots shaken.
+He unleashed Indian war bands around Fort Laurens, Ohio, where they massacred multiple patriot units.
+His October 4, 1779, ambush of an American column led by Colonel David Rogers was a brilliant strike against the cause, resulting in fifty-seven militiamen dead and the capture of 600,000 Spanish dollars.

-In 1780, Girty helped British Captain Henry Bird lead a major foray against American settlements in Kentucky.
-The mission resulted in taking a pair of forts and more than 300 hostages — among whom was his former friend Simon Kenton, whose release he arranged.
+In 1780, Girty helped British Captain Henry Bird lead a major attack against American settlements in Kentucky.
+The mission led to the capture of two forts and over 300 hostages, including his former friend Simon Kenton, whose release he arranged.

 The Great Renegade

-By now, the Americans had branded Girty a turncoat — placing a reward of 800 dollars for him, dead or alive.
-The firebrand Girty even managed to anger arguably the most preeminent Loyalists, Iroquois war chief Joseph Brant, getting in Brant's face for bragging.
+By this point, the Americans had branded Girty a turncoat — offering a reward of 800 dollars for him, dead or alive.
+The incendiary Girty even succeeded in angering arguably the most prominent Loyalist, Iroquois war chief Joseph Brant, by confronting him when Brant was bragging.
 The equally fiery Brant slashed Girty across the face with his saber, leaving a wicked Al Capone-like scar.
 Ironically, the mutilation gave Girty much prestige among the braves.

 Campaign of Infamy

-In June of 1782, Captain William Caldwell and Simon Girty led a party of 400 warriors from the Wyandot, Lenape, and Shawnee tribes, along with a detachment of Butler's Rangers, against a column of 500 volunteers under Colonel William Crawford.
-They checked the American advance aimed at destroying Indian enclaves on the Sandusky River.
-Then they surrounded Crawford's command, which retreated in a confused panic.
+In June 1782, Captain William Caldwell and Simon Girty led a force of 400 warriors from the Wyandot, Lenape, and Shawnee tribes, along with a detachment of Butler's Rangers, against a group of 500 volunteers commanded by Colonel William Crawford.
+They stopped the American push aimed at destroying Indian settlements on the Sandusky River.
+Then they surrounded Crawford's force, which retreated in a disorganized panic.

-They captured many prisoners, including Crawford, who was brutally tortured over several days and then burned to death at the stake.
-Just as with his grandfather, Girty was said to have stood by without interfering, gaining lasting infamy among Americans on the frontier.
+They captured many prisoners, including Crawford, who endured brutal torture for days before being burned at the stake.
+Like his grandfather, Girty was said to have stood by without intervening, gaining lasting infamy among Americans on the frontier.
 However, some accounts say he was threatened with his own scalping if he interfered.

 Kentucky Killing

-Caldwell, Girty, and the mixed band took their mayhem into Kentucky, launching brutal assaults against the many defenseless farms and hamlets.
-This campaign of terror reached its apogee after their failed 15 August siege of Bryan's Station.
-When he got word of an oncoming relief force, Girty and his band decided on a ruse.
-As the column approached, they faked a retreat.
+Caldwell, Girty, and the mixed band brought chaos into Kentucky, launching brutal attacks on many defenseless farms and small villages.
+This campaign of terror reached its peak after their failed siege of Bryan's Station on August 15.
+When he learned of an approaching relief force, Girty and his band decided to use a trick.
+As the column drew near, they pretended to retreat.

-One of the column's leaders, famed frontiersman Daniel Boone, suspected a trap and urged caution, but the column's commander, Major Hugh McGary, led his men headlong across the stream.
-Boone commented, "They'd all be slaughtered," but led his command to the right side of the McGary's line, which moved directly into a deadly ambush.
+One of the column's leaders, renowned frontiersman Daniel Boone, suspected a trap and warned for caution, but the column's commander, Major Hugh McGary, hurried his men straight across the stream.
+Boone said, "They'd all be slaughtered," but took his command to the right of McGary's line, which then moved right into a deadly ambush.

-The Treaty of Paris did not dampen the friction between the northwest tribes and the ever-increasing American settlements that began to creep beyond the frontier.
-And Girty played a role.
-For the next ten years, he was a tireless advocate for war against the Americans at tribal councils.
-How much was his raw hate for his former countrymen, revenge for past grievances, or merely him being an agent of British policy, we will never know.
-But it was likely all the above.
+The Treaty of Paris did not reduce the tension between the northwest tribes and the ever-expanding American settlements that started to cross the frontier.
+Girty also played a part.
+For the next ten years, he was a relentless supporter of war against the Americans at tribal councils.
+Was it driven by his deep hatred for his former countrymen, revenge for past wrongs, or simply because he was an agent of British policy?
+We may never know.
+But it was probably all of those things.

 War Drums Along the Miami

-By 1791, the tribes of the Ohio country had united into a federation that pledged to check the American threat to their lands or die in the effort.
-The assembled warriors possessed all the traditional cunning, skill, and bravery of their ancestors but had British training and weapons that made them a far more dangerous force than any of the Western tribes that rose to fame in the next century.
-Still, many leaders had decided to settle with the new government, but American incursions and the killing of Chief Little Turtle's daughter drove the tribes to war.
+By 1791, the tribes of the Ohio country had unified into a federation that vowed to fight the American threat to their lands or die trying.
+The gathered warriors had all the traditional cunning, skill, and bravery of their ancestors but also had British training and weapons that made them a much stronger force than any of the Western tribes that gained fame in the next century.
+Still, many leaders decided to settle with the new government, but American raids and the killing of Chief Little Turtle's daughter pushed the tribes into war.

 An Army's Destruction

-Simon Girty was with Chief Little Turtle of the Miami and his war party when they eviscerated an American Army led by Revolutionary War heroes General Arthur St. Clair and Richard Butler at The Battle of the Wabash.
-The northwest was at the mercy of the war bands.
-Enraged, President Washington ordered the formation of a new army called The American Legion and placed it under the command of a war hero from eastern Pennsylvania, General Anthony Wayne.
+Simon Girty was with Chief Little Turtle of the Miami and his war party when they defeated an American Army led by Revolutionary War heroes General Arthur St. Clair and Richard Butler at the Battle of the Wabash.
+The northwest was vulnerable to the war bands.
+Enraged, President Washington ordered the formation of a new army, called the American Legion, and placed it under the command of a war hero from eastern Pennsylvania, General

 Fallen Timbers

-Simon Girty marched to face this new army with the War Chief Blue Jacket and his Shawnee, Ottawa, and many other tribes.
-In August 1794, Blue Jacket and Girty clashed with Wayne's American Legion General Charles Scott's Kentucky Militia at Fallen Timbers.
-In the short but decisive battle of Fallen Timbers, Anthony Wayne crushed Blue Jacket's federation, and the tribes finally sued for peace — a bitter pill for a noble people.
+Simon Girty marched to confront this new army alongside War Chief Blue Jacket and his Shawnee, Ottawa, and various other tribes.
+In August 1794, Blue Jacket and Girty faced off against Wayne's American Legion and General Charles Scott's Kentucky Militia at Fallen Timbers.
+In the brief but decisive battle of Fallen Timbers, Anthony Wayne defeated Blue Jacket's coalition, and the tribes ultimately sued for peace — a bitter pill for a noble people.

 Escape North

 The British finally evacuated Detroit in 1795.
-The long-held Great Lakes bases for operations against the new American government were given up to the Americans by the Jay Treaty.
-Still a wanted man, Girty was forced to move north to the safety of Canada and worked for the British Indian Department in Amherstburg, Ontario.
-The elderly Girty, now borderline depressed and alcoholic, had to flee the town when the Americans invaded in 1813.
-He returned after the Americans withdrew and lived there until his death on 18 February 1818.
+The long-standing Great Lakes bases used for operations against the new American government were handed over to the Americans by the Jay Treaty.
+Still a wanted man, Girty had to move north to safety in Canada and worked for the British Indian Department in Amherstburg, Ontario.
+The elderly Girty, now nearing depression and struggling with alcoholism, had to flee the town when the Americans invaded in 1813.
+He returned after the Americans withdrew and lived there until his death on February 18, 1818.

 Pantheon of Savagery

-What can we make of this controversial frontiersman?
-Well, for one thing, he had plenty of company in the pantheon of savagery, of any color and on both sides.
-Beyond well-known battles on the Atlantic seaboard, the American War for Independence was a civil war and a clash of civilizations.
-The hundreds of raids, ambushes, and small-scale fighting were much more bitter than the European-style engagements in the east.
-Simon Girty symbolizes the many men on both sides who used savagery as a tool of war.
-Sadly, this pantheon continues to gain new members up to this day.
+What can we understand from this controversial frontiersman?
+For one, he had many companions in the pantheon of savagery, from all backgrounds and sides.
+Besides the well-known battles on the Atlantic coast, the American War for Independence was both a civil war and a clash of cultures.
+The hundreds of raids, ambushes, and small skirmishes were much more brutal than the European-style battles in the east.
+Simon Girty represents the many men on both sides who used savagery as a weapon of war.
+Sadly, this pantheon continues to grow with new members to this day.

 ReplyDelete